The orbifold DT/PT vertex correspondence: Introduction

 This paper is organized as follows.
 In Section 2, we recollect some definitions and properties of toric CY 3-orbifolds and definitions of DT partition functions, and characterize $T$-fixed locus of orbifold PT stable pairs.
-We devote Section 3 to present the PT version of the theory of orbifold topological vertex developed in [\cite{BCY}] for completeness where we give the definition of PT partition functions by virtual localization without using weighted Euler characteristic including the full 3-leg case which removes conjectural parts in [\cite{Zhang}, Conjectures 4.23, 4.16, 4.19].
+We devote Section 3 to present the PT orbifold topological vertex formalism, which resolves conjectural parts in [\cite{Zhang}, Conjectures 4.16, 4.19, 4.23].
 In Section 4, we generalize the dimer description of the DT topological vertex in [\cite{JWY}, Section 3.2] to the orbifold case and derive three graphical condensation recurrences for orbifold DT theory, one of which generalizes the one in [\cite{JWY}, Section 3.3].
 In Section 5, we show that AB configurations and double-dimer configurations as two combinatorial descriptions of the PT topological vertex in [\cite{JWY}, Section 4.2, 4.3 and 4.4] can be extended to the ones for the PT $\mathbb{Z}_{n}$-vertex, and obtain graphical condensation recurrences for orbifold PT theory containing the one in [\cite{JWY}, Section 4.5] as a special case.
-In Section 6, we present a proof of orbifold DT/PT vertex correspondence, which leads to an explicit formula for the PT $\mathbb{Z}_{n}$-vertex in terms of loop Schur functions appearing in the proof of orbifold GW/DT correspondence and DT crepant resolution conjecture in [\cite{RZ1,RZ2,Ross2,Ross3}], and a proof of multi-regular orbifold DT/PT correspondence for toric CY 3-orbifolds with transverse $A_{n-1}$ singularities.
+In Section 6, we present a proof of orbifold DT/PT vertex correspondence, which leads to an explicit formula for the PT $\mathbb{Z}_{n}$-vertex in terms of loop Schur functions and a proof of multi-regular orbifold DT/PT correspondence for toric CY 3-orbifolds with transverse $A_{n-1}$ singularities.

 {\bf Acknowledgements.} The author would like to thank Patrick Lei, a PhD student of Professor Chiu-Chu Melissa Liu, for bringing to my attention the work of Zhang [\cite{Zhang}], and thank Xiaowen Hu for his helpful suggestions.
+The author also would like to thank an anonymous referee for his helpful suggestions and comments.